-Draft finding 13: Collecting societies should consult with affected stakeholders when considering amendments to the Code, to ensure confidence in the review system.
+Finding 13: Collecting societies should consult with affected stakeholders when considering amendments to the Code, to ensure confidence in the review system.

-Draft recommendation 18: Amend the Code to specify that, in circumstances where the collecting societies wish to make an amendment to the Code absent a specific recommendation made pursuant to the triennial review process, such amendments are to be made in a transparent manner and subject to consultation with licensees and members.
+Recommendation 18: Amend the Code to specify that, in circumstances where the collecting societies wish to make an amendment to the Code absent a specific recommendation made pursuant to the triennial review process, such amendments are to be made in a transparent manner and subject to consultation with licensees and members.